henriksod/Fabrik2DArduino/README.md

 Notice
 ------------
 It is recommended that you implement your own acceleration and velocity functions to make sure that your manipulator does not snap into the solved positions (which could cause breakage or slipping)!
 One way of doing this is to interpolate the joint angles over time until the manipulator has reached it's destination.
-I would reccoment using [RAMP](https://github.com/siteswapjuggler/RAMP), an Arduino interpolation library made by [siteswapjuggler](https://github.com/siteswapjuggler).
+I would recommend using [RAMP](https://github.com/siteswapjuggler/RAMP), an Arduino interpolation library made by [siteswapjuggler](https://github.com/siteswapjuggler).